 - It's an affordable option

-Due to the basic nature of grid tied solar systems, being simply panels, inverter, perhaps lightening protections and monitoring, they are extremely inexpensive when compared to the payback period and ROI you will yeild.
+Due to the basic nature of Grid-Tied solar systems, being simply panels, inverter, perhaps lightening protections and monitoring, they are extremely inexpensive when compared to the payback period and ROI you will yield.
 Often a 2-4 year ROI is easily obtained from the use of these systems when you use more electricity in the daytime.

-Because these inverters used for a grid tied system only have the one application, should you want to add a storage system at a later stage, they would not be able to be used.
-You would be able to create a separate off-grid system to supply a portion of your load for which it can handle however if the grid was to go down, you lose the power from these grid-tied systems all together.
+Because these inverters used for a Grid-Tied system only have the one application, should you want to add a storage system at a later stage, they would not be able to be used.
+You would be able to create a separate off-grid system to supply a portion of your load for which it can handle however if the grid was to go down, you lose the power from these Grid-Tied systems altogether.

 A Special Tip for Businesses